Bio

 Interests

-- I try to read a lot, and I have a special interest in type systems, functional programming, Plan9-like designs (yes, this site is intentionally this way), and the BSDs.
-I also enjoy reading about complexity theory, Scheme, and compositional/combinatorial programming.
+- I try to read a lot, and I have a special interest in type systems, functional programming, simple abstractions (yes, this site is intentionally this way), and the BSDs.
+I also enjoy reading about complexity theory, Scheme, and diagramatic/combinatorial programming.

 - I care about lowering the barrier to entry for participating in software.

 - Sometimes I play videogames, including Marathon of late.
-I am a big Bungie fan, and love the NeoTokyo-like aesthetic.
+I am a big Bungie fan, and love the NeoTokyo-like aesthetic, having hosted games in the past.

 - I do a lot of weightlifting and eat two meals a day.